 Finding 2020-03: Unsupported Subcontractor Labor Costs Incurred (Material Weakness).
-The draft report asserts that IAP billed subcontractor invoices which were not adequately supported.
-The auditors identified the following invoices as unsupported.
+The draft report asserts that IAP billed Subcontractor Invoices which were lacking adequate levels of management approval.
+The auditors identified the unapproved costs as noted below:

-- For three transactions related to three ZTech labor invoices (Invoice No.'s ZT19288, ZT19303, and ZT19310), the hours billed within the invoices were less than the hours reported within the subcontractor timesheets.
-This did not result in questioned costs as IAP did not overbill the Government. - For one transaction related to a ZTech labor invoice, the invoice included labor charges for hours worked; however, the approved timesheet provided by IAP indicated that only hours of work were performed.
-This resulted in billed unsupported subcontractor labor costs. - For one transaction related to a ZTech labor invoice, the invoice included labor charges for hours worked; however, the approved timesheet provided by IAP indicated that only hours of work were performed.
-This resulted in billed unsupported subcontractor labor costs. - For one transaction related to a ZTech labor invoice, IAP reported that ZTech did not provide a copy of the timesheet; therefore, Castro was unable to verify the hours billed on the invoice matched the hours recorded in the timesheet.
-This resulted in of billed unsupported subcontractor labor costs.
+- "For two transactions related to two ZTech labor invoices (Invoice No.'s ZT19285, and ZT19301), the hours billed within the invoices were less than the hours reported within the subcontractor timesheets.
+This did not result in questioned costs as IAP did not overbill the Government.
+This resulted in underbilled subcontractor labor costs. - For one transaction related to a ZTech labor invoice, the invoice included labor charges for hours worked; however, the approved timesheet provided by IAP indicates the only hours of work were performed.
+This resulted in if billed unsupported subcontractor labor costs. - For one transaction related to a ZTech labor invoice, the invoice included labor charges for hours worked; however, the approved timesheet provided by the indicated that only hours of work were performed.
+This resulted in of billed unsupported subcontractor labor costs. - For one transaction related to a ZTech labor invoice, the invoice included labor charges for an additional employee who we could not track to the approved timesheet.
+This resulted in \$2,070 of billed unsupported subcontractor labor costs. - For one transaction related to a ZTech labor invoice, IAP reported that ZTech did not provide a copy of the timesheet; therefore, Castro was unable to verify the hours billed on the invoice matched the hours recorded in the timesheet.
+This resulted in of billed unsupported subcontractor labor costs."